WoodMac: 6 Cleantech Startups to Watch

 - Votes of confidence: Cyclotron Road

-- Treau aims to cut HVAC&R energy intensity in half using lightweight polymer heat exchangers, compressors and expanders.
+- Treau aims to cut HVAC and refrigeration energy intensity in half using lightweight polymer heat exchangers, compressors and expanders.

 - Analyst take: “Building electrification has been gaining momentum.
-Globally, extreme temperatures exacerbated by climate change increases heating and cooling needs.
-In addition to moving away from using oil and gas in buildings, improving the energy efficiency of HVAC systems is also an important step in decarbonization.” - Fei Wang
+Globally, extreme temperatures exacerbated by climate change increase heating and cooling needs.
+In addition to moving away from using oil and gas in buildings, improving the energy efficiency of HVAC systems is also an important step in decarbonization.” — Fei Wang

 Wood Mackenzie Grid Edge clients can access the full Trailblazers list within the Data Hub tool.